-Rio Salado College is regionally accredited by The Higher Learning Commission (HLC).
+Rio Salado College is accredited by The Higher Learning Commission (HLC).
 In the United States, colleges and universities voluntarily seek accreditation from nongovernmental bodies such as the HLC.
 The Commission, which is an independent corporation and one of two commission members of the North Central Association of Colleges and Schools (NCA), currently accredits more than 1,000 educational institutions.

 The NCA is one of six regional institutional accreditors in the United States and provides institutional accreditation to degree-granting post-secondary educational institutions in the North Central region: Arkansas, Arizona, Colorado, Iowa, Illinois, Indiana, Kansas, Michigan, Minnesota, Missouri, North Dakota, Nebraska, Ohio, Oklahoma, New Mexico, South Dakota, Wisconsin, West Virginia, and Wyoming.

 Rio Salado College is accredited by the Higher Learning Commission

 and a member of the North Central Association